 That’s exactly what Applied does: anonymised applications and structured review, removal of gender-bias from job descriptions, monitored drop off rate of applications by age, ethnicity and gender.
 And a lot more…

 We looked at different approaches being taken by companies to address the problem (such as diversity training, or job description wording).
 Applied stood out because of it’s robust, intelligent use of behavioural science (improving candidate fit), scope and sense of humanity (personalised and automated feedback and information about other suitable roles are provided to unsuccessful candidates).

 We got to know management in 2016 when Kate Galzebrook, Applied’s CEO, sought our opinion of the business, its impact and our advice in structuring a spin-out from Behavioural Insights Team.

 Applied has since gone from strength to strength.
-The number of candidates on the platform has reached 50,000, from less than 10,000 2 years ago.
+During the time Nesta was invested in Applied, the number of candidates on the platform grew from less than 10,000 to reach 50,000.

-So, we’re delighted to have supported Applied, and believe that the successes to date will make a substantial difference to many disadvantaged individuals.
-We wish the team great success and look forward to them reaching 100,000 candidates soon!
+So, we’re delighted to have supported Applied, and believe that its ongoing success will make a substantial difference to many disadvantaged individuals.

 GetMyFirstJob is an innovative web platform that improves the speed and quality of matching young people to the right apprenticeship.
 It works with employers and training providers to help them...

 Sumdog is an adaptive learning service that uses ‘gamified learning’ to improve students’ results in Maths and English.
 The company’s platform is aligned to key UK and US education curricula....

 Ai-Media UK is a for-profit social enterprise that provides live captioning in schools and universities to support students learning Impact objective: Improve the educational engagement and outcomes of young people...